kipr/Wallaby-Firmware/README.md

-wallaby
+Wallaby-Firmware
 =======

-This project provides firmware for the currently unnamed 2016 Botball Robot Controller.
+This project provides firmware for the Wallaby 2016 Botball Robot Controller.

+This is the STM32 code used on the Wallaby.

-It is currently under active development.
+It is no longer under development (but is mostly stable).

-It has been built using Crossworks... an open source build is coming soon.
+It has been built using Crossworks...
+Currently no way to build using standard build/make utilities.

 Author: Joshua Southerland (2015)